Jed556/Payloads/README.md

 ```

 #### Arguments
 When arguments are missing or not provided, the script will prompt you for the telnet service to connect to.
-The following table provides examples of how to run the script with different arguments
+Refer to the table below for sample commands that demonstrate how to run the script with different arguments.
 |Index|Example|Description|
 |:---:|:-----:|:--------- |
 |1|**tk 0**|Enable (**1**) or disable (**0**) debug mode (default:0)|